red-hat-storage/ocs-ci/conf/README.md

   Cloud deployment.
 * `ceph_dubg` - Deploy OCS with Ceph in debug log level.
 Available starting OCS 4.7 (Default: false)
 * `ignition_version` - Ignition Version is the version used in MachineConfigs.
+* `dummy_zone_node_labels`: When set to `True`, ocs-ci will try to label all master and worker nodes based on values of `worker_availability_zones` and `master_availability_zones` options, but only if there are no zone labels already defined.
+Labeling happens during post OCP deployment procedures.
+  If proper labeling is not possible, an exception (which will fail OCP deployment) is raised.
+The default is False.

 #### REPORTING